 Ligonier Ministries offers a large variety of reading plans.
 Fourteen are listed here.

-YouVersion has hundreds of reading plans available here in many languages.
-Readings can be emailed or they have free smart phone apps where one can read and track progress.
+YouVersion has hundreds of reading plans in many languages.
+Readings can be emailed or they have free smart phone apps where one can read and track progress on mobile devices.

 I personally intend to use a chronological reading plan this year of my own devising which includes harmonies of parallel Biblical accounts.